Happiest Homecoming on Earth: Hong Kong Disneyland Resort

-Hong Kong Disneyland Resort - The fifth worldwide resort opened as part of the celebration, in September 2005, with one theme park and two hotels.
+The fifth worldwide resort opened as part of the celebration, in September 2005, with one theme park and two hotels.

 Disney Cruise Line

 The Disney Magic sailed to the West Coast in the summer of 2005, where it offered 12 one-week cruises from Los Angeles to the Mexican Riviera with port calls at Puerto Vallarta, Mazatlán and Cabo San Lucas.
 Afterward, the ship returned to its original Caribbean itinerary alongside the Disney Wonder.

 Attraction duplication

 Walt Disney World Resort advertised the celebration by noting that the Florida property imported popular attractions or shows developed for Disney's other parks around the world.